 Although the probability of a nuclear detonation occurring in a U.S. city is lower than other types of terrorist attacks, the dire and unique consequences from this type of incident make advance planning critical to a comprehensive all hazards preparation strategy.
 Should a nuclear incident occur, immediate actions must be taken at the state and local levels to save lives until federal assets can respond to the affected area.
 Even when federal agencies immediately mobilize resources, the state and local agencies must be prepared to take appropriate response actions to avoid unnecessary deaths.

-____________________ Stuart Cameron is a 29-year veteran of the Suffolk County (New York) Police Department and currently serves as the assistant chief of patrol.
+Stuart K. Cameron is a 30-year veteran of the Suffolk County (New York) Police Department and currently serves as the chief of support services.
 He spent more than a decade overseeing the operations of the department’s Special Operations Commands.
 He also supervised numerous tactical assignments, barricaded subjects, bomb squad call outs, large crime scene searches, and hazardous material incidents.
 He has been involved in the development of national level procedures and homeland security training and has been an active instructor on topics related to homeland security and public safety.
 He is a subject matter expert on the role of law enforcement in the defense against radiological and nuclear terrorism and chaired a committee that developed the concept of operations for the Securing the Cities Program.